mdakh404/easyWP-RCE/README.md

 # easyWP-RCE
-a simple script created to find an easy RCE on WordPress based sites, some WordPress sites still have the install.php file inside the wp-admin directory, if you're lucky with it and you find an install button, you should be escalate it to an RCE, after taking over the admin account, you will be able to upload a malicious plugin that gives you a remote shell on the taret machine.
+a simple script created to find an easy RCE on WordPress based sites, some WordPress sites still have the install.php file inside the wp-admin directory, if you're lucky with it and you find an install button, you should be able to escalate it to an RCE, after taking over the admin account, you will be able to upload a malicious plugin that gives you a remote shell on the target machine.

 ## Installation